Automating the recognition of historical Chinese handwritten texts

 Hosted by the British Library

-This fellowship sits within the British Library’s Digital Scholarship Department.
+This fellowship sits within the British Library’s Digital Research Team.
 It will engage with new digital tools and techniques in order to explore possible solutions to automate the transcription of historical Chinese handwritten texts.
-The fellowship will focus on material from Dunhuang (China), part of the Stein collection, which is been digitised through the Lotus Sutra Manuscripts Digitisation Project as part of the digitisation activities conducted by the British Library to make the collections under its custodianship accessible to all.
+The fellowship will focus on material from Dunhuang (China), part of the Stein collection, which is being conserved and digitised through the Lotus Sutra Manuscripts Digitisation Project as part of the digitisation activities conducted by the British Library to make the collections under its custodianship accessible to all.
 The digitised content will be accessible through the International Dunhuang Project (IDP) platform.

 The Stein Collection